Superbook (2011 TV series)

-Superbook (also known as Superbook Reimagined) is a Christian animated television series produced by Christian Broadcasting Network with Asia-Pacific region animation studios along with locally based partners like Tokyo MX and Word of Life Press Ministries in Japan.
+Superbook (also known as Superbook Reimagined) is a Christian animated television series produced for Christian Broadcasting Network (CBN) with Asia-Pacific region animation studios along with locally based partners like Tokyo MX and Word of Life Press Ministries in Japan.
 It is a reboot of the original series of the same name.

-The series started on September 1, 2011 and ended on April 4, 2021, having five seasons and 68 episodes.
+The series started on September 1, 2011 and ended on April 4, 2021, having five seasons and 68 episodes and was aired on Tokyo MX in Japan, ABC Family/Freeform, Daystar and the Trinity Broadcasting Network's Smile in the United States.
 Together, they are considered to be among the most successful animated collaborative Japanese and American media franchises.
-The series currently streams for free on the Superbook Kid’s Bible App and on Yippee TV, a Christian-based American children’s subscription video on-demand over-the-top streaming service.
+The series currently streams for free on Prime Video, the Superbook Kid's Bible App, the Superbook YouTube channel (run by CBN) and on Yippee TV, a Christian-based American children's subscription video on-demand over-the-top streaming service.

 Synopsis

 When best friends Chris and Joy have a problem along with their robot named Gizmo, they uncover the secrets of Superbook through a mysterious portal to the past, traveling back in Biblical times from the eras of the Old Testament and the New Testament to solve them.